-And who do I need to get permission from to use each?
+And how do I get permission to use each one?

-For example, if you replay the melody from "Lollipop" by Lil Wayne into your own song, this is considered an interpolation.
-However, if you literally copy and paste the melody from the original recording into your new song, this is considered sampling.
+For example, if you performed the melody from Lil Wayne’s “Lollipop” single within your own song, it would be considered an interpolation.
+But if you lifted an uncut loop from the original recording, it would be considered sampling.

 Want to keep up with Songtrust for frequent music and publishing updates?